 His first competition on the domestic calendar was the 2009 Chichester Open, where he won bronze.
 Two years later he competed at the 2011 UK School Games where he won another bronze medal.
 This sparked his decision to further pursue fencing; to train alongside the GB team and aspire to compete in Rio.

 A year later he won a gold and silver medal at the 2012 UK School Games and was also selected to experience London 2012 as part of the BPA’s Paralympic Inspiration Programme, to gain insight into the unique environment of the Games, which further confirmed his aspirations.

 In 2014, Dimitri broke through on the international stage with a bronze medal win in the foil at the World Cup in Eger, Hungary.
 In 2015, he went on to win five World Cup medals in both foil and epée and, at the age of 17, he won silver in the foil event at the 2015 IWAS Wheelchair Fencing World Championships in Eger, Hungary.

 Ahead of his first selection to ParalympicsGB, Dimitri won silver in foil and bronze in epée at the 2016 European Championships.
-He will make his Paralympic debut in Rio.

 Show your support for Dimitri Coutya by sharing their bio!